Beyond Mapping

 application settings.
 There are at least

-three different levels of precision/accuracy—1) “Where is Where” considering just precise placement, 2) “Where is What” considering placement and
+three different levels of precision/accuracy—1) “Where is Where” considering just precise placement, 2) “Where is What”

-classification, and 3) “Where is What, if
+considering placement and classification, and 3) “Where is What, if you assume…” considering placement,

-ingrained in spatial reasoning.
+spatial reasoning.
 Before

 _____________________________

-Author’s Note: Related discussion of routing
+Author’s Notes: Related discussion of routing model considerations and procedures is in

 (GeoWorld, February 2007, pg.
 28-30)